leobudima/elogii-blog/content/using-delivery-management-software-in-construction.md

 So the information you upload, input, and generate by running your business is automatically saved to the platform.

-But to use big data, you have to analyze it.
+But to use [**big data**](https://www.gartner.com/en/documents/2057415/the-importance-of-big-data-a-definition), you have to analyze it.

 That’s why the software has a module that enables you to measure [**key performance metrics in delivery logistics**](https://elogii.com/blog/7-key-metrics-in-delivery-logistics-to-measure-for-success/) (KPIs).